 The Vajrayāna Perspective and Practice – Some Key Principles

 So, there is a high entry-level for genuine Vajrayāna practice:

-It requires, firstly, a recognition of the primary reality of Consciousness – and a recognition of that transcendental Dharmic level of conditionality that is collective and objective, and pervades the universe – and that our experience of mind and world arises in dependence on that primary reality.
+It requires, firstly, a recognition of the primary reality of Consciousness – and a recognition of the transcendental dharmic level of conditionality that is collective and objective, and pervades the universe – and a recognition that our experience of mind and world arises in dependence on this primary reality.

 Thirdly, it requires a deep engagement with ’emptiness’ – the need to really look at our our actual experience, and to begin to notice the way it is assembled from ’empty’, or non-personal, cognitive-perceptual component processes (skandhas).

 Fourthly, it requires a recognition of the somatic – and a willingness to investigate the mysterious somatic anatomy whereby an objective and collective field of Consciousness finds embodiment in apparent persons.

 Vajrayāna as Familiarisation

 Tibetan Vajrayana practices often involves complex and detailed visualisations of the male and female archetypal Buddhas and Bodhisattvas – with the intention of allowing practitioners to become intimately familiar with the embodied experience of Enlightenment.
 Indeed this principle of ‘familiarisation’ – systematic familiarisation with the dharmic principles which the visualised deities personify – can be regarded as one of the keys to understanding Vajrayāna practice.
 The ornate Tibetan Buddhist temples with their elaborate shrines are called gompas – gom being the Tibetan word for familiarisation.
 So, the gompa is the place in which the practitioner familiarises him or herself with the ultimate nature of mind, and with the archetypal buddha figures that give us a glimpse of that transcendental reality.